Silva Smini Head Torch | Review - Outdoors Magic

 Silva Smini Performance

 This is a very simple head torch to use and it didn’t take long at all to figure out its processes, even without using its manual.
-The bulb is surprisingly bright given the overall size of the thing and I’ve felt confident using it at speed over difficult terrain.
+The bulb is surprisingly bright (250 lumens) given the overall size of the thing and I’ve felt confident using it at speed over difficult terrain.
 Just like with the Silva Free head torch (which is also worth checking out) the beam cleverly combines a long-reach spotlight with a close flood light – basically allowing you to get both a wide view close in and more targeted sighting in the distance.
 Some head torches can give a sort of tunnel vision effect, which, for me, can be quite dizzying.
 Fortunately, this two-beam combo counteracts that well.

 When I’m on a long distance hike, I’ll mainly be carrying a head torch for emergency situations or for just using in my tent at night.
 In that kind of scenario, I can see this having the battery life to see me through a hike of, say, 8 days and 200 miles, without the need to recharge it along the way.